Ajith1413/WDM_EXP1/README.md

-### EX- 01 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
+### EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
-### DATE:
+### DATE: 11.2.24
 ### AIM:
   To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing
 ### PROCEDURE:
 1) Open Start -> Programs -> Accessories -> Notepad
 2) Type the following training data set with the help of Notepad for Employee Table.
 ```
 --------------
 Employee Data